octaviotron/zimbra/README.md

 pcs status corosync
 ```

-Verify the config state and disable stonith:
+Disable stonith.
+It is temporary, needed to configure and will be activated later:
 ```
-pcs property set stonith-enabled=false crm_verify -L -V
+pcs property set stonith-enabled=false
 ```

-And disable the quorum policy, as there are only two nodes:
+And disable the quorum policy, also later it will be activated:

 ```
 pcs property set no-quorum-policy=ignore pcs property
 ```

+## Create cluster Virtual IP resource

-Now, create the VIRTUAL IP resource:
+Now, create a VIRTUAL IP resource:
 ```
-pcs resource create virtual_ip ocf:heartbeat:IPaddr2 ip=192.168.0.254 cidr_netmask=32 nic=eth0:0 op monitor interval=30s
+pcs resource create virtual_ip ocf:heartbeat:IPaddr2 ip=192.168.0.4 cidr_netmask=32 nic=eth0:0 op monitor interval=30s
 ```

 We are using "eth0" here to create "eth0:0" alias.
 Please verify your network interface is this or rename as needed.